Global Risks

 The Global Risk Impact Table

-You may define the risk impacts by selecting the Schedule Impact, Cost Impact, or both.
-When you choose any of these options, the following information is required:
+You may define the risk impacts by selecting the Schedule Impact, Cost Impact or both.
+When you select any of these options, the following information is required:

 Fields Options